top of page

 Synopsis: This paper argues that there are epistemic norms for evaluating environments, and begins to develop an account of how these work

-Epistemology is Progressive (in progress)
+Epistemology is Progressive (draft available)

 Synopsis: This paper argues that the epistemic arc of the universe is long, but bends towards understanding.